Modupegiwa/Amazon-Product-Data-Analysis/README.md

 5. discounted_price: The finalized market selling price after markdowns.

-6.discount_percentage: The fractional markdown rate applied to the product.
+6. discount_percentage: The fractional markdown rate applied to the product.

 7. rating: The average customer satisfaction score (ranging from 0.0 to 5.0).